openstack/nova-specs/specs/template.rst

 - What new data objects and/or database schema changes is this going to require?

-- What Database migrations will accompany this change.
+- What database migrations will accompany this change.

 - How will the initial set of new data objects be generated, for example if you need to take into account existing instances, or modify other existing data